How Bill Parcells’ Peyton Manning Miss Helped Usher In Patriots Dynasty

 It’s fascinating to imagine how the Jets drafting Manning would have altered NFL history.
 With Manning under center for him, maybe Parcells lasts more than three seasons as Jets coach before stepping down.
 Maybe his top assistant in New York, a guy named Bill Belichick, isn’t promoted to head coach in 1999 — a job Belichick held for about five minutes before famously resigning as “HC of the NYJ.”

-Maybe Belichick chooses to stay on Parcells’ staff for another season rather than jumping ship to the New England, where, in his first draft as Patriots head coach, he selected Brady in the sixth round.
+Maybe Belichick chooses to stay on Parcells’ staff for another season rather than jumping ship to New England, where, in his first draft as Patriots head coach, he selected Brady in the sixth round.

-And even if Belichick and Brady did arrive in Foxboro when they did, would they have enjoyed the same reign of dominance if they’d had to face Manning twice each season?
+And even if Belichick and Brady did arrive in Foxboro when they did, would they have enjoyed the same reign of dominance if they had to face Manning twice each season?
 Would they have won 14 AFC East titles since 2001 to the Jets’ one?

-At the very least, Jets fans wouldn’t have had to spend the last 20 years watching Chad Pennington get injured and Mark Sanchez toss interceptions.
+At the very least, Jets fans wouldn’t have had to spend the last 20 years watching Chad Pennington get injured and Sanchez toss interceptions.
 New York’s unfortunate trend of shoddy QB play is likely to continue this season, too, as its current depth chart consists of Josh McCown, Bryce Petty and Christian Hackenberg.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images